The Council is the supreme governing body of the College established under the Charter and Statutes.

 The functions of the Council are defined in the Charter and Statutes and the Ordinances, and include, among other things:

-ensuring that delegated responsibilities are clearly defined for its standing committees
+- ensuring that delegated responsibilities are clearly defined for the College's standing committees

-Being a Member of the King's College London Council
+Being a member of King's College London Council